shaqis/mysql/README.md

 - Verify `APP_USER` and `APP_PASS_HASH` in `.env`
 - Regenerate password hash using `make_hash.php`
 - Check for extra spaces or special characters in credentials
+- Ensure you're using the original password (not the hash) to log in

 #### 3. Database Connection Failed
 - Verify MySQL server is running